What is a Left Back in Soccer? (Full Position Guide)

-Elite positioning and movement ensures a defender remains a step ahead of their opponent.
+Top-class positioning and movement ensure a defender remains a step ahead of their opponent.

 As discussed, a left back works as part of a defensive unit and rarely strays from the backline.

-A dominant left back makes the game look easy and relies on strategic positioning and movement to snuff out attacks with ease.
+A dominant left back makes the game look easy and relies on strategic positioning and movement to snuff out attacks.

 Fullbacks are notoriously feisty.

 Aggression and tenacity are common traits among left backs.

 Although technique and positional sense are increasing in importance, physicality and aggression are crucial in a position where there are so many individual battles.